yoniker/PokerVault/Courses/Upswing Lab 2.0/Launchpad/Level 3/Level 3 - where is the EV preflop.md

 ## Hand Profitability (Under the Gun, 6-Handed)

-"So Aces makes nine point three.
-Kings makes five point o four.
-This is in blinds, so multiply it by whatever stakes you make.
-Queens makes two.
-And something like Queen Nine suited makes zero point zero one.
-Something like King Queen offsuit makes zero point zero six."
+"So Aces makes 9.3BB.
+Kings makes 5.4BB This is in blinds, so multiply it by whatever stakes you make.
+Queens makes 2BB.
+And something like Q9s makes 0.01BB.
+Something like KQo makes 0.06BB"

 "So the drop ups are very, very sharp.
 And this is actually a very common thing in poker."

 ## The 73% and 93% Rule

-"The crazy thing you'd get is if you add up all of the numbers here for all the hands, Aces, Kings and Queens together are making seventy-three percent of the money of all of these hands."
+"The crazy thing you'd get is if you add up all of the numbers here for all the hands,AA,KK,QQ together are making 73% of the money of all of these hands."

-"And if you go Jacks, Queen, Kings, Aces, Ace Queen, Ace King, right?
-So just like the top three, four percent of hands, those are actually making ninety-three percent of the money.
+"And if you go JJ,QQ,KK,AA,AK,AQ right?
+So just like the top 3-4% percent of hands, those are actually making 93% of the money.
 Everything else in the opening range is just filler."

 ## The Perception vs Reality Gap